Machine Learning vs LLM: Differences, Applications & Impact

 • Use models for predictions or decisions on new data.

-Core Paradigms of Machine Learning Models
+Core Paradigms of Machine Learning

-Supervised learning is a category of machine learning where the algorithm is trained on a dataset that includes inputs and their corresponding known outputs.
+Supervised learning is a category of machine learning in which an algorithm is trained on a dataset that includes inputs and their corresponding known outputs.
 Each training example is a pair: an input vector and its associated label or target value.
 The system learns to map inputs to outputs by minimizing the error between its predictions and the true labels.
+ML thrives on task-specific, labeled data.
 This approach is used to solve two main problems: classification and regression.
-In classification tasks, the goal is to assign inputs to one of several predefined categories: for example, identifying whether a financial transaction is legitimate Vs fraudulent or detecting objects in an image.
-In regression tasks, the objective is to estimate continuous values, such as forecasting electricity demand, predicting stock prices, or assessing the remaining useful life of an engine.
-The capability to deal with data and give regression outputs makes it possible for Machine Learning (and Deep Learning) to deal with advanced applications, such as applying machine learning to accelerate simulation.

 reinforcement learning to educate our pets (Wikimedia Commons)